cnbbooks/lfe-tutorial/recordsmacros/macros.md

 (a b c)
 ```

 Like a regular quote, a backquote alone protects its arguments from evaluation.
-The advantage of backquote is that it is possible to turn on evaluation inside it using ``,`` (comma) and ``,@`` (comma-at)[^1].
-When something is prefixed with a comma it will be evaluated.
+The advantage of backquote is that it is possible to turn on evaluation inside forms which are backquoted using ``,`` (comma or "unquote") and ``,@`` (comma-at or "unquote splice").[^1] When something is prefixed with a comma it will be evaluated.
 For example:

 ```lisp
 > (set (tuple a b) #(1 2))